kwametsunami/radio-2.0/README.md

 ## Configuration

 Before running the application, make sure to create a Firebase project and set up the required configuration.
-Rename the .env.example file to .env and replace the placeholder values with your Firebase configuration.
+Rename the .env example file to .env and replace the placeholder values with your Firebase configuration.

 ## Dependencies